jurc192/ArsViva_DEV/wp-content/plugins/very-simple-event-list/readme.txt

 == Changelog ==
+= Version 6.5 =
+* events are now listed on start date instead of end date
+* removed support for events without start date
+* these events are posted with version 4.0 or older
+* this also means they are not listed anymore
+* to solve this please reset date for each of these events
+* new attribute to change no events text: no_events_text
+* for more info please check readme file
+* updated all shortcode files
+* updated readme file
+* updated pot file

 = Version 6.4 =
 * fixed pagination when event list is on static front page (thanks BC and Alan)
 * changed custom query names into unique ones to avoid conflict